Cataracts

 Cataract Surgery

 Significant advances have been made in cataract surgery technique and technology that has allowed this highly finessed microinvasive procedure to be performed in an outpatient setting with topical freezing and usually without the need for stitches to close the wounds.
 Cataract surgery replaces the cloudy natural lens of the eye with a clear artificial lens, known as an intraocular lens (IOL).
-In Kingston this surgery is performed at the Hotel Dieu Hospital.
+In Kingston this surgery is performed at the Hotel Dieu Hospital and at the Focus Eye Centre.

 For more information about Our Services, or to schedule an appointment, please complete our online form or call 613.507.4800.